 This legislation empowered the U.S. to combat intentional disinformation and incidental misinformation to fill the void when information was lacking, is now, ironically, itself victim to all the above.

-The Twenty-Second Report of the U.S. Advisory Commission on Information (1967) recommended undoing what had become a de facto prohibition, stating that "The American taxpayer should no longer be prohibited from seeing and studying the product a government agency produces with public funds for overseas audiences."
+The Twenty-Second Report of the U.S. Advisory Commission on Information (1967), chaired by the president of CBS, Frank Stanton, recommended undoing what had become a de facto prohibition, stating that "The American taxpayer should no longer be prohibited from seeing and studying the product a government agency produces with public funds for overseas audiences."
 The 1967 report invoked the spirit of the Freedom of Information Act which was then only a year old.

-In 1985, Senator Zorinsky tried to close "loop holes" left by the Fulbright amendment.
+In 1985, Senator Edward Zorinsky, Democrat of Nebraska, tried to close "loop holes" left by the Fulbright amendment.
 Zorinsky argued that USIA "propaganda" must be kept out of America to distinguish the U.S. "from the Soviet Union where domestic propaganda is a principal government activity."
+This led directly to a 1998 decision by the DC Circuit Court that USIA was exempt from Freedom of Information Act requests and its materials were not to be available to Americans.

-In 1994, Congress decided that "political propaganda" by foreign governments and their official news agencies was safe for Americans and thus amended the Foreign Agent Registration Act.
-In 1998, the DC Circuit Court decided USIA was exempt from Freedom of Information Act requests and its materials were not to be available to Americans.
+In an unrelated move in 1994, Congress decided that "political propaganda" by foreign governments and their official news agencies was safe for Americans and thus amended the Foreign Agent Registration Act.

 While many describe the Smith-Mundt Act as a relic of the Cold War, the reality is the original law was crafted in and for an environment much like that of today: a dramatic communication revolution that was empowering people at the expense of governments.
 The law was modified to reflect the undoing of that trend in the shadow of bipolar politics.
 In other words, the amendments are the relics of the Cold War.
 However, the law itself need substantial updating to reflect current and future bureaucratic realities more than environmental changes.